arfs/solar-installation-calculator/readme.md

 ###  User Interface

 - Kept it clean and minimal to match the aesthetics of OpenStreetMap.
-- Chose fullscreen map mode because that's the default way it's displayed and it looks good.
+- Chose fullscreen map mode because that's the default styling from the boilerplate code and it feels more immersive.
 - If user allows geolocation, it will center the view on their current location.
 Otherwise, it defaults the view to the location of the Palmetto HQ in Charleston, SC.
 - Probably a little overkill to use Bootstrap just for header, table, and button styles only.
 I thought I was going to use more of it initially.